 While some words can increase the credibility of a speaker, other words can definitely take it away.
 Weak words and phrases convey a sense of the speaker being unsure of himself.
 This is referred to as hedging in communication.
 Hedging your comments is when you refuse to take a strong stance on anything for fear of being incorrect.
 Some weak words and phrases to avoid are: possibly, basically, maybe, kind of, sort of, and I think so.

-These words give the audience a sense of insecurity will take away from the credibility of the speaker.
-Strengthen your vocabulary with stronger, more confident words and phrases like: absolutely, of course, I am..., it is..., we are, definitely, it will..., and certainly.
+Any words that give the audience a sense of insecurity will take away from the credibility of the speaker.
+If the speaker is unwilling to stand firmly behind the topic they are presenting, the audience will have a difficult time buying into the message being delivered.
+If you don't believe what you're saying, why should the audience believe you?
+Strengthen your vocabulary with stronger, more confident words and phrases like: absolutely, of course, I am . . . , it is . . . , we are, definitely, it will . . ., and certainly.